Ayman947/Clustering-NYC-Toronto-Neighborhoods/README.md

 - So, we **clustered the neighborhoods** within the two cities according to their most common **venues** into **6 clusters**.

-- Having clustered them, people will be able to **identify easily where to go** as simple as looking at the **clustered neighborhoods map** which has been generated and identify simmilar neighborhoods by **colors**.
+- Having clustered them, people will be able to **identify easily where to go** as simple as looking at the **clustered neighborhoods map** which has been generated and identify similar neighborhoods by **colors**.

 - [Additional **Dashboard** for interactive exploring](https://public.tableau.com/views/NYC-Toronto-Clustered-Neighborhoods/Dashboard5?:language=en-US&:display_count=n&:origin=viz_share_link)